Brett Goode

-Brett Jackson Goode (GEWD; born November 2, 1984) is an American former professional football long snapper.
+Brett Jackson Goode (GEWD; born November 2, 1984) is an American former professional football player who was a long snapper for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Arkansas Razorbacks and was signed by the Jacksonville Jaguars as an undrafted free agent in 2007.
-He was also a member of the Green Bay Packers, with whom he won Super Bowl XLV.
+He was also a member of the Packers squad that won Super Bowl XLV.